Finding the Right Brush or Comb

 And the strategies used to detangle hair are just as important as the brush or comb being used.
 Take it easy on your hair when styling to prevent damage, and if you have a knot in your hair, it may be better to detangle it with your fingers before working a brush or comb through it.

 Shampooing and conditioning can also help with breakage when brushing and combing your hair.
 At iRESTORE, our Thickening Duo strengthens thinning hair, revitalizes hair follicles, and repairs damaged hair.
-Used along with our DHT Blocker Formula and Hair Gummy Vitamins, you’ll be better prepared against hair loss, see an improvement in hair density, and provide nourishment to your hair with the vitamins and fatty acids your hair needs.
+Used along with our Hair Growth Formula and Biotin Vitamin Gummies, you’ll be better prepared against hair loss, see an improvement in hair density, and provide nourishment to your hair with the vitamins and fatty acids your hair needs.

 Oh, and don’t forget to clean your hairbrush and don’t brush your hair too much!
 Too many strokes a day can lead to split ends.